garvit14/llm-aggregator/README.md

    ```
    docker compose up --build -d
    ```
-   - On first this command will automatically create schemas
+   - On first run this command will automatically create schemas
    - Postgres data will be stored in _pg_data_ folder so data will not be lost even if container stops.

 ## 2. Start Backend